abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 ## Entity base class

-It would be a good idea to inherit Entities from an abstract base class.
-As you can see in the class below, some common characteristics of Entity are provided which makes a nice uniformity in a Domain Model.
+It would be a good idea to inherit entities from an abstract base class.
+As you can see in the class below, some common characteristics of *Entity* are provided which makes a nice uniformity in a *Domain Model*.

 ````csharp
 public abstract class Entity<TIdentity>